Alitcher/File-Transfer-Program/README.md

 Follow these simple steps to use the File Transfer Program:

 1. **Compile** the program by running the following command:
-2. **Run** the program by executing the following command: 'file_transfer.exe <localFilePath>'
+2. **Run** the program by executing the following command: `file_transfer.exe <localFilePath>`
 3. Replace `<localFilePath>` with the **full path** of the file you want to upload.

-Example:
+###Example:
-file_transfer.exe "D:\Somying's\e-book\Explanation-of-Simplex-Method.docx"
+`file_transfer.exe "D:\Somying's\e-book\Explanation-of-Simplex-Method.docx"`

-3. Sit back and relax!
+4. Sit back and relax!
 The program will **upload** the specified file to the server and display a success message if the upload is successful. 📤✨

-4. After the upload, the program will **download** the file from the server and save it in the `downloads` directory with the same name.
+5. After the upload, the program will **download** the file from the server and save it in the `downloads` directory with the same name.
 If the download is successful, it will show you another cheerful success message. 📥🎉

 ## Folder Structure 📂